-On the commercial side, the project will work with several types of businesses, from schools and sports arenas to restaurants and grocery stores, to estimate the food each sector tends to waste.
-Talking to businesses will help them discern whether those sandwiches in the dumpster were uneaten halves from customers, which they can't recover, or shrink-wrapped extras from the refrigerator, which could have been donated to a food bank.
+On the commercial side, the project will work with several types of businesses.
+They include schools, sports arenas, restaurants and grocery stores, to estimate the food each sector tends to waste.
+Talking to businesses will help them discern whether those sandwiches in the dumpster were uneaten halves from customers, which they can't recover, or shrink-wrapped extras from the refrigerator.
+Those could have been donated to a food bank.

-Each city will get a report detailing how much food wasted by businesses could instead be recovered to feed the hungry.
+Each city will get a report.
+It will detail how much food wasted by businesses could instead be recovered to feed the hungry.
 And all this data will be made available for other cities interested in trimming their trash bills or meeting their communities' needs with food that might have been tossed.